Timothy Laurence: Later career

-Elected Hudson Visiting Fellow at St Antony's College, Oxford, in 1989, he wrote a paper on the relationship between humanitarian assistance and peacekeeping.
-He was then posted to the Joint Services Command and Staff College as a commodore, as Assistant Commandant (Navy), effective 15 June 1999.
-From 2001 to the spring of 2004, Laurence was back at the Ministry of Defence, as Director of Navy Resources and Programmes.
+He was then posted to the Joint Services Command and Staff College as a commodore, serving as Assistant Commandant (Navy) from 15 June 1999.
+From 2001 to the spring of 2004, Laurence returned to the Ministry of Defence as Director of Navy Resources and Programmes.

-Promoted to rear admiral on 5 July 2004, and appointed Assistant Chief of the Defence Staff with responsibility for Resources and Plans, on 30 April 2007, Laurence was further promoted as vice admiral and appointed chief executive of Defence Estates (later renamed Defence Infrastructure Organisation).
+Promoted rear admiral on 5 July 2004, Laurence was appointed Assistant Chief of the Defence Staff, with responsibility for Resources and Plans, on 30 April 2007.
+He was further promoted vice admiral and became chief executive of Defence Estates (later renamed Defence Infrastructure Organisation).

 In 2008, Laurence was admitted as a Younger Brother of Trinity House.

-Laurence became Head of Profession for the British Government's Property Asset Management community in July 2009.
-The community includes practitioners in construction procurement, estates and property management, and facilities/contracts management.
-Laurence was awarded Honorary Membership by the Royal Institution of Chartered Surveyors (Hon.
-MRICS) also in 2009.
+He became Head of Profession for the British Government's Property Asset Management community in July 2009.
+The community includes practitioners in construction procurement, estates and property management, and facilities and contracts management.
+He was awarded Honorary Membership by the Royal Institution of Chartered Surveyors (Hon.
+MRICS) later that year.

-Laurence retired from Royal Navy service in August 2010 and now pursues a portfolio of mainly non-executive and charitable interests, with a particular emphasis on property and regeneration.
-He served on the board of the project management company Capita Symonds until 2014 and is non-executive chairman of the property developers Dorchester Regeneration.
-He is non-executive chairman of Purfleet Centre Regeneration, a newly-established company specialising in site reclamation and regeneration.
-He was engaged as a senior military adviser to PA Consulting until 2015.
+Laurence retired from Royal Navy service in August 2010 and subsequently developed a portfolio of mainly non‑executive and charitable interests, with a particular emphasis on property and regeneration.
+He served on the board of the project-management company Capita Symonds until 2014 and is non-executive chairman of the property developers Dorchester Regeneration.
+He is also non-executive chairman of Purfleet Centre Regeneration, a newly established company specialising in site reclamation and regeneration.
+He served as a senior military adviser to PA Consulting until 2015.

-Sir Timothy served as Master of the Worshipful Company of Coachmakers and Coach Harness Makers for 2010/11.
+Laurence served as Master of the Worshipful Company of Coachmakers and Coach Harness Makers for 2010/11.

-Chairman of the English Heritage Trust between April 2015 and December 2022, Laurence also served as Vice-Chairman of the Commonwealth War Graves Commission until 30 June 2019.
+Chairman of the English Heritage Trust between April 2015 and December 2022, Laurence also served as vice-chairman of the Commonwealth War Graves Commission until 30 June 2019.
 A Trustee of the HMS Victory Preservation Company, his transport interests also include membership of the Great Western Advisory Board.